 If your crash involved a serious injury or fatality, immediately ensure that the Alexandria Police Department’s Crash Reconstruction Team is being deployed and is handling the crash investigation.
 This team is combination of crime scene investigators, detectives, and officers specifically trained in crash investigations.
-Lieutenant Scott Patterson is the current commander of the Crash Reconstruction Team.
+Lieutenant Jason North is the current coordinator for the Crash Reconstruction Team.
 You can reach Lt.
-Patterson at: Scott.Patterson@alexandriava.gov.
-If there are businesses in the vicinity you might want to approach them for video if they have any near the accident site.
+North at: Jason.North@alexandriava.gov.
+If there are businesses in the vicinity you might want to approach them for video if they have any near the crash site.
 Video is usually not kept longer than a week so act as soon as you can.
 Help supplement what they might find.

 Sadly, some of our members have found that the police do not always do enough.
 You may want to do additional investigative work yourself or perhaps with an attorney or private detective, if you hire one right away.
 If you are concerned that the police are not conducting a thorough investigation, we recommend that you or someone you know go back to the scene and try to collect your own evidence.
 Family members and friends typically want to help, and gathering evidence is a task you can ask them to do.